shey/sre-candidate-assessment/README.md

 This project requires Vagrant and Virtualbox.
 Setup is driven through `make`.
 Running `make disturb` configures gunicorn to serve requests on port 9000 instead of 8080, and stops the Nginx service.
 Running `make build` starts the setup process.

-The candidate is presented with the scenario below and asked to repair the server.
-The ideal candidate will identify the misconfiguration, update either the gunicorn or nginx configuration file, and restart Nginx.
+The candidate is presented with the scenario below; is expected to identify and remediate the misconfiguration, and return the hosts to proper working order.

 ### Scenario: